mukeshsoni/vikara/README.md

 TODO:

 - [x] Make a logo
-- [ ] Use rust to read images and convert to base64 so that we can show RAW images too
+- [x] Use rust to read images and convert to base64 so that we can show RAW images too
-- [ ] when user clicks on convert button, show a file dialog to choose export location.
+- [x] when user clicks on convert button, show a file dialog to choose export location.
 Once the export is done, show a toast message as well as put the exported file location in the screen somewhere.
 Add a button to allow users to open the folder where file was exported.
-- [ ] Add some button like "Convert another image" which will work similarly to the "Clear" button.
 - [ ] Remember the conversion settings last used by the user.
 Use tauri store.